badoet/ionic-framework/core/src/components/segment/readme.md

 ### Keyboard Navigation

-The component has full keyboard support for navigating between and selecting `ion-segment-button` elements.
-By default, keyboard navigation will only focus `ion-segment-button` elements, but you can use the `selectOnFocus` property to ensure that they get selected on focus as well.
+The component has full keyboard support for navigating between and selecting `syg-segment-button` elements.
+By default, keyboard navigation will only focus `syg-segment-button` elements, but you can use the `selectOnFocus` property to ensure that they get selected on focus as well.
 The following table details what each key does:

 | Key                | Function                                                       |
 | ------------------ | -------------------------------------------------------------- |